-• The Rev. Dr. Jon Diefenthaler, Church-at-Large, President Emeritus of the Southeast District LCMS, presented by FL-GA District President, The Rev. Dr. Greg Walton;

-• The Rev. Jim Guelzow, Ordained Minister, former Chairman of the Board of the Florida-Georgia District and long-time pastor at Messiah/Tampa, FL, presented by Rev. Pat O'Brien;

-• Mr. Joe Gugliardo (alias, Joe G.), Commissioned Minister, Certified Lay Minister and longtime leader in Youth Ministry in FL-GA District, presented by Mr. Mark Brink, FL-GA District Executive Director for School & Youth Ministry emeritus of the Southeast District LCMS.
+- The Rev. Dr. Jon Diefenthaler, Church-at-Large, President Emeritus of the Southeast District LCMS, presented by FL-GA District President, The Rev. Dr. Greg Walton; - The Rev. Jim Guelzow, Ordained Minister, former Chairman of the Board of the Florida-Georgia District and long-time pastor at Messiah/Tampa, FL, presented by Rev. Pat O'Brien; - Mr. Joe Gugliardo (alias, Joe G.), Commissioned Minister, Certified Lay Minister and longtime leader in Youth Ministry in FL-GA District, presented by Mr. Mark Brink, FL-GA District Executive Director for School & Youth Ministry - Richard & Nancy Challis, Lutheran Hour Ministries, LWML and the Lutheran Braille Workers.
+They were unable to attend but will be recognized at a future time.

+emeritus of the Southeast District LCMS.
 Diefenthaler was also one of the Lloyd Behnken Medallion recipients in the "Church- at-Large" category.